esoterika227/esoterika227.github.io/trestleboard/index.md

 Esoterika Lodge №227 meets at

-> Portland Scottish Rite Center<br>
+> Milwaukie Masonic Lodge<br>
-> 709 SW 15th Avenue<br>
+> 10636 SE Main Street<br>
-> Portland OR 97212
+> Portland OR 97222

-We have an unusual calendar for our Stated meetings.
+We have a peculiar calendar for our Stated meetings.

 **In the months of the Solstices and Equinoxes (March, June, September, and December) we meet on the third Saturday of the month.**